cvxgrp/pymde/docs_src/source/installation/index.rst

 * **pynndescent**: For efficient k-nearest neighbor computation on sparse matrices.
-Without it, sparse data is converted to a dense matrix before using faiss.
-For moderately sized matrices this can still be efficient, but for very large matrices the conversion can be memory-intensive.
+Without it, sparse data is converted to a dense matrix before computing neighbors.
+For very large sparse matrices the conversion can be memory-intensive.

 .. code::